cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --proxy-idle-timeout-seconds int                            Set Envoy upstream HTTP idle connection timeout seconds.
 Does not apply to connections with pending requests.
 Default 60s (default 60)
       --proxy-max-connection-duration-seconds int                 Set Envoy HTTP option max_connection_duration seconds.
 Default 0 (disable)
       --proxy-max-requests-per-connection int                     Set Envoy HTTP option max_requests_per_connection.
 Default 0 (disable)
+      --proxy-portrange-max uint16                                End of port range that is used to allocate ports for L7 proxies. (default 20000)
+      --proxy-portrange-min uint16                                Start of port range that is used to allocate ports for L7 proxies. (default 10000)
       --proxy-prometheus-port int                                 Port to serve Envoy metrics on.
 Default 0 (disabled).
       --read-cni-conf string                                      CNI configuration file to use as a source for --write-cni-conf-when-ready.
 If not supplied, a suitable one will be generated.
       --tunnel-port uint16                                        Tunnel port (default 8472 for "vxlan" and 6081 for "geneve")